Network Codes for Real-Time Applications: Maximum Cliques in Random IDNC Graphs

-Given the vertices of the maximum clique output by Algorithm \ref{alg:find-max-clique}, one can readily compute the optimal instantly decodable packet by XORing the packets whose indices correspond to the packet indices of the output vertices, as indicated in Proposition \ref{proposition:optimal-code-max-clique}.
+{\bf Optimal Coded Packet.} Given the vertices of the maximum clique output by Max Clique, one can readily compute the optimal instantly decodable packet by XORing the packets whose indices correspond to the packet indices of the output vertices, as indicated in Proposition \ref{proposition:optimal-code-max-clique}.

 \algrenewcommand{\algorithmiccomment}[1]{// {\em #1}} \algrenewcommand{\algorithmicrequire}{\textbf{Input:}} \algrenewcommand{\algorithmicensure}{\textbf{Output:}}

 \algblockdefx[ForEach]{StartForEach}{EndForEach} [1][]{{\bf for each} #1} {{\bf end}}